adam-sierakowski/GMONSTERS_NER/README.md

 # 📊 Metrics

 On the held-out test set:
-- Precision: ~86%
+- Precision: ~91%
-- Recall: ~91%
+- Recall: ~92%
-- F1-score: ~89%
+- F1-score: ~91%

-I could train the model for more epochs to achieve better scores, but I like it that currently it also recognizes novel monsters that were not annotated in the training and test datasets (see the note in next section).
-This drives the precision down.
-The downside is that it could also recognize false positives.
+The model is able to recognize novel monsters that were not annotated in the training and test datasets (see the note in next section).
+This drives the precision down, but is a good thing.

-Ideally it would be better to drive precision up and keep recall at about 90%, but this is a toy project.

 # 🖋️ How the annotations were created